hannescam/Flappy-Hero/README.md

 a funny clone of flappy bird made with C++ with SDL2 and a lot of png files

-info: recently changed the name to Flappy-Hero
+info: recently changed the name to Flappy-Hero there is also a android version: https://github.com/hannescam/Flappy-Hero-for-Android (not avvialible yet 404)
 ## Compilation
 To compile, simply execute the following command.